sweet-delights/hybrid-platforms-conductor/README.md

 ./bin/test --all-hosts

 # Execute only the tests named hostname and ip on all nodes whose names contain xae
-./bin/test --test hostname --test ip --host-name /xae/
+./bin/test --test hostname --test ip --node /xae/

 # Execute all tests on all nodes, but reuse the content of run_logs instead of why-run deployments
 ./bin/test --all-hosts --skip-run